Drum & Bass in Focus: Reid Speed

 Born and raised in Long Island, New York, Reid started making mixtapes for her friends at a very young age, because she found it the most effective way to express herself.
 Her first introduction to the rave environment came when she was about 15 years old and living in Boulder, Colorado.
 “It felt like the DJ was making a mixtape live,” Reid says.
 "And something connected in me and I understood this is what I need to be doing.
 I need to find a way to make this my life.”

-Reid came across jungle at Visual Arts college in Manhattan, and from there segued straight into New York’s vibrant underground.
-Clubs like Limelight and Tunnel dominated the scene, and they always had second rooms that played jungle.
+Reid first came across Jungle in high school in 1994, and from there segued into New York’s vibrant underground.
+Clubs like Limelight, Tunnel, Konkrete Jungle, and Save the Robots dominated the scene, and they always had second rooms that played jungle.
 “I didn’t know the difference between genres then,” she says.
 “But I just found my way into the side room and gravitated towards the faster music.”

 Back then the jungle scene was tiny and vibrant, with just a handful of DJs who mastered the craft of mixing and producing these high-octane BPMs.
 “There was a lot of local talent in New York,” Reid says.
 “There was DJ Odi, there was Dieselboy, there was DJ DB, Dara, this guy called Jeffee from Florida, and they were the big national DJs.”

-Around the mid ‘90s, promoters started flying in the UK names, like DJ Storm, Goldie, DJ Hype, and Lemon D. “I think it was 1991 or 1992 that this guy called Scotto founded a club called NASA, which became the seminal breakbeat club of the United States.
-It was the first club, as far as I know, that exclusively catered to the sound.”
+Around the mid ‘90s, promoters started flying in the UK names, like DJ Storm, Goldie, DJ Hype, and Lemon D. “I think it was 1991 or 1992 that DB, the co-founder of Breakbeat Science, founded a club called NASA, which became the seminal breakbeat club of the United States.
+It was the first club, as far as I know, that exclusively catered to the sound."

 Launching a DJ Career